clarkli86/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* `model.py` containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* `drive.py` for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* `model.h5` containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* `writeup_report.md`summarizing the results
+* `video.mp4` for driving the autonomously on track 1
+* `video_track2.mp4` for driving the car autonomously on track 2

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing